-

 Why is mastery out of vogue?

-• Purpose gives us the energy of pursuing a path
+- Purpose gives us energy

 How do we develop mastery?